namozhdehi/mapping-the-unseen-city-dc/README.md

 Height: 190 mm

+This ensures the map covers ~98% of the page.

 ---

-## Layout Design
+## Layout Elements

-- Landscape A4 format
-- Slope raster used as background
-- Bike-friendly segments emphasized as primary layer
+The automated layout includes:

+- Title and subtitle
+- Large map frame
-- Legend simplified to:
+- Legend (bottom-right inside map)
+- Scale bar (bottom-left inside map)
+- North arrow (above scale bar)
+- Data attribution

+---

+## Visual Design Choices

+### Slope Background
+Used as a contextual terrain layer with reduced opacity to avoid overpowering the map.

+### Bike-Friendly Segments
+Highlighted as the main layer using a darker green color to ensure visibility.

+### Legend
+Simplified to only include:

 Bike-friendly segments
 Slope (≤ 15°)

-- Scale bar:

-0–4 km

-- White background + black border for legend and scale bar
+This keeps the map focused and easy to interpret.

 ---

 ## Python Workflow Summary

-The script:
+The script performs the following:

 1. Loads required layers:
    - slope
    - dem_merged
    - bike_friendly_segments_15

 2. Creates layout:

 Mapping_the_Unseen_City_Print_Layout

-3. Sets page to landscape
+3. Sets page to landscape format

-4. Adds map with correct extent
+4. Adds and positions map

-5. Applies layer styling:
+5. Applies styling:
-   - Bike lines: dark green (#006D2C)
+   - Bike lines → dark green
-   - Slope: semi-transparent
+   - Slope → semi-transparent

 6. Adds layout elements:
    - Title
    - Legend
    - Scale bar
    - North arrow

-7. Exports final layout
+7. Generates a print-ready layout

----

-## Cartographic Design Decisions

-### Slope Background
-Used as contextual terrain layer without overpowering the map.

-### Bike-Friendly Segments
-Primary focus of the map, styled for visibility.

-### Legend
-Simplified to only meaningful layers.

-### Scale Bar & North Arrow
-Placed inside map for compact layout.

 ---